diagrid-labs/dapr-workflow-demos/README.md

 Set the `isPaymentSuccess` config item to "true" and start the PaymentService as follows:

-1. Change to the PaymentService directory and build the ASP.NET app:
+1. Open a new terminal, change to the PaymentService directory and build the ASP.NET app:

     ```bash
     cd PaymentService